Red Raiders top TCU, 2-1, to cap undefeated Spring Season Saturday

-The winningest coach in program history, Tom Stone enters his ninth season as the head soccer coach at Texas Tech after leading the Red Raiders to three-straight NCAA Championship appearances, including their first-ever trip to the Sweet 16 in 2014.
+The winningest coach in program history, Tom Stone enters his tenth season as the head soccer coach at Texas Tech after leading the Red Raiders to four-straight NCAA Championship appearances, including their first-ever Big 12 Soccer Championship in 2015.

-Stone, the fourth head coach in school history, has transformed the Red Raiders into one of the top programs not only in the Big 12 Conference during his tenure but nationally as well as Texas Tech has been ranked in the top 25 at the conclusion of each of the last three seasons.
+Stone, the fourth head coach in school history, has transformed the Red Raiders into one of the top programs not only in the Big 12 Conference, but nationally as well as Texas Tech has been ranked in the top 25 at the conclusion of each of the last four seasons.

-In his eight seasons with the Red Raiders, Stone has amassed a 94-54-16 record for a .622 winning percentage that is the highest for any coach in program history.
-Stone is the only Texas Tech coach to lead the Red Raiders to the NCAA Tournament.
+In his nine seasons with the Red Raiders, Stone has amassed a 108-58-21 record and is the only head coach to lead the Red Raiders to an NCAA tournament appearance.

-The Red Raiders have won 50 matches in the last three seasons, the most among Big 12 programs during that span.
-That success has pushed Texas Tech to three-consecutive NCAA Championship appearances, a first for a program that had not previously advanced to the postseason in its existence until 2012.
+The Red Raiders have won 64 matches in the last four seasons, the most among Big 12 programs during that span.
+That success has pushed Texas Tech to four-consecutive NCAA Championship appearances, a first for a program that had not previously advanced to the postseason.